 This chart shows the number of actives and non-actives covered by the Plan over the past 10year period using the left hand scale.
 The numbers which appear above each bar represent the ratio of the number of inactive members to active members at each valuation date.
-In FYE 2019, the ratio increased due to an active to non-vested termination.
+In FYE 2020, the ratio decreased due to the death of a retiree.
 The implications of this ratio are related to the cost of the Plan as a percent of active participant payroll.
-If the Plan becomes underfunded, the future costs are measured as a percent of active payroll, while the asset loss is attributable to all assets including those assets supporting retired lives.
+If the Plan becomes underfunded, the future costs would be measured as a percent of active payroll, while asset losses attributable to all assets including those assets supporting retired lives.
 Therefore, an increase in cost as a percent of payroll can be more volatile as the ratio of inactive to active participants grows greater than 1 as shown in this graph.

-The solid black line goes with the scale on the right, and it shows the total payroll of the active participants during this period.
+The solid black line goes with the scale on the right, and shows the total payroll of the active participants during this period.